fadiaburaid/FlaskRD/README.md

    ```
    python main.py
    ```
-2. Open `http://localhost/`  or in the your IP address in the same network.
+2. Open `http://localhost/`  or your IP address in the same network.

 ## Limitations